It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

 But what about a Zoom call, or drop-in/drop-by event where you wear a mask and keep your social distance?

 This form of freelance marketing is still a chance to build relationships, and pick up nuggets of information on how editor needs might be changing in the coming year.

 We all deserve a chance to kick back and visit during the holidays.
 If none of your clients throw parties, see what local networking groups are doing that might offer an opportunity to meet new contacts.

 If you’re busy with family or booked through the end of the year, you can still do productive freelance marketing.

 Here’s how: When you send pitch or introduction letters out, mention that at this point, you’re booked up, but you’re looking at your availability after the New Year.
 Will they have any needs coming up?

 This makes you seem like a successful professional who’s booked up.
 You also come off as a good planner.
 This angle will help attract functional clients where the managers are good planners, too.

 Do your freelance marketing — then relax

 I know too many writers who work straight through the holidays.
-Keep some marketing going, but also try to go on vacation, even if it’s just for a few days.
+Keep some freelance marketing going, but also try to take some time off, even if it’s just for a few days.